Pork barrel scam: Political patronage

+Opposition to the pork barrel system

-The PDAF has proven to be very unpopular, with numerous calls for its abolition.
-In 1996, the Philippine Daily Inquirer published an exposé on systematic corruption in the CDF, with an anonymous congressman (since identified as Romeo D. Candazo of Marikina) elaborating how legislators and other government officials earned from overpricing projects in order to receive large commissions.
-Public outrage over the misuse of the CDF was instrumental in the enactment of reforms which led to the formation of the PDAF.
-The constitutionality of the PDAF has also been challenged in the Supreme Court.
+The pork barrel system has proven to be very unpopular, with numerous calls for its abolition.
+In 1996, the Philippine Daily Inquirer published an exposé on systematic corruption in the CDF, with an anonymous congressman (since identified as Romeo Candazo of Marikina) elaborating how legislators and other government officials earned from overpricing projects in order to receive large commissions or kickbacks.
+Public outrage over the misuse of the CDF was instrumental in the enactment of reforms that led to the formation of the PDAF.

+The constitutionality of the PDAF has been challenged in the Supreme Court.
 In 1994, the constitutionality of the CDF was challenged by the Philippine Constitution Association, arguing that the CDF's mechanisms encroach on the executive's power of implementing the budget passed by the legislature, but the Court ruled the CDF constitutional under the legislative's "power of the purse".
 This ruling was reaffirmed in 2001, when the PDAF was challenged again in the Supreme Court.
-Legislators themselves are torn on the abolition of the PDAF, with some supporting total abolition, others supporting increased regulation to minimize abuse of PDAF disbursements, and others opposed to it.
+Legislators themselves are divided on the abolition of the PDAF, with some supporting total abolition, others supporting increased regulation to minimize abuse of PDAF disbursements, and others opposed to it.